Domaine Ostertag - Riesling Fronholz 2021

 Wine rated (2025 guide) 95/100

-Rather reserved aromatically, the Fronholz Riesling gains strength on the palate, with notes of dried herbs and bergamot: full of vitality and dry extract, it has decades ahead of it.
+While somewhat reserved on the nose, the Fronholz Riesling really comes into its own on the palate, with notes of dried herbs and bergamot: full of vitality and body, it has decades of aging ahead of it.

 About the estate:

-2018 marked a turning point for the estate with Arthur, André Ostertag's son, taking over.
-With a sensitivity for white wines as keen as his father's, he has been making his mark since 2016 and is bringing new momentum to the estate, with a renewed team that is gradually being put in place.
-The family cultivates beautiful plots in the terroirs of Zellberg and Fronholz, on the Muenchberg grand cru, not to mention Clos Mathis, on the Hagel, in Ribeauvillé.
-Any lover of Alsace should be familiar with this estate, whose wines are a real pleasure to drink.
-The longevity of all the vintages is undeniable, but the fruit remains immediately accessible in the Jardins range, for example.
-This is the result of twenty years of biodynamic viticulture, complemented by consistently precise and pure winemaking.
+2018 marked a turning point for the estate with Arthur, André Ostertag’s son, taking the reins.
+With a sensitivity to white wines as keen as his father’s, he began making his mark as early as 2016 and is injecting new energy into the estate, with a revamped team that will gradually take shape.
+The family cultivates beautiful plots in the Zellberg and Fronholz terroirs, on the Muenchberg Grand Cru, not to mention Clos Mathis on the Hagel in Ribeauvillé.
+Any Alsace enthusiast should know this estate, whose wines offer great pleasure.
+The aging potential of all the vintages is undeniable, yet the fruit remains immediately accessible in the Jardins range, for example.
+This is the result of twenty years of biodynamic vineyard management, complemented by consistently precise and pure winemaking.

 Wine Enthusiast